UtkuErdemir/OpenSourceCMSTester/README.md

 # OpenSourceCMSTester
 Selenium Project.
-It is a testing a dummy site's functionality.
+It is testing a dummy site's functionality.